garfix/nli-go/doc/remarks.md

+## 2020-11-08

+# 2020-11-07

+Interaction 20 is:

+    H: Put a small one onto the green cube which supports a pyramid
+    C: OK

+Winograd notes: "A small one" must contrast with the earlier phrase "a large block", so this means "a small block"

+I added the code for this interaction within 10 minutes.
+And the result is correct.
+The tall pyramid is removed from the front green block and placed elsewhere.
+The small red block is removed from the stack and placed on top of the green block.

+However, the interaction succeeded by accident.
+If the small pyramid had been listed before the small block in the database, this object would have been placed on the green block.
+The reason?
+"A small one" does not match any of the previous entities in the queue, since NLI-GO only uses the anaphora queue on definite references ("the" in stead of "a").
+So "a small one" is not interpreted as "a small block" but more generally as "a small object".
+And the red cube (its `size` relation, in fact) is the first one in the database.

+What needs to be done is this: the word "one" must be treated as a back reference, so that it can be resolved to the concept "block".

+- A variant on the function `back_reference()` for sorts `sortal_back_reference()`
+- "one" will have sense `sortal_back_reference()`
+- `sortal_back_reference()` searches in the anaphora queue for the last sort (`block`)
+- in the file `entities.yml` it can find the predicate to use for sort `block`, namely: `block(E1)`
+- this predicate is used to find the block

 # 2020-11-06

 Changed logging: debug lines are now only calculated when debug is on.
 This is important because log line calculation took up 25% of processing time.